jspm/babel-plugin-transform-cjs-dew/README.md

       // returns require('./' + x + '.js') as './*.js'
       // return a string or array or null to indicate no resolution resolveWildcard (name) {
       },
       // when a wildcard ends in *, permit automatic extension variations
       // in the conditional expression output
       wildcardExtensions: ['.js'],
+      // instead of partially resolving require.resolve, when set this
+      // replaces the require.resolve call to a call to the given module
+      dynamicResolveModule: 'require-resolve',
       // optional support for ESM dependencies with default export esmDependencies (resolved) {
         return resolved.endsWith('.mjs');